jl777/SuperNET/README.md

     "apikey", "apisecret", "userid", "tradepassword" these are as expected "pollgap" -> gap between each access to exchange for getting prices

+on OSX mksquashfs is not native, you will need to install fuse: https://osxfuse.github.io/ and a squashfs for mac: https://github.com/vasi/squashfuse

     **********
     user feedback:
     A Note on Installation from pebwindkraft at bitco.in